brenaSF/brenaSF/README.md

-### ✨ Hello there, my name is Brena Freitas and I am a student of Software Engineering.
+### ✨ Hello ,I'm Brena Freitas and I am a student of Software Engineering.
 Apart from my passion for technology, I also have a deep love for singing, music, yoga, and volleyball.✨
 <br/>
 ##